osquery/osquery/docs/wiki/deployment/configuration.md

 The results of your query are cached on disk via [RocksDB](http://rocksdb.org/).
 On first query run, all of the results are stored in RocksDB.
 On subsequent runs, only result-set changes are logged to RocksDB.

+Scheduled queries can also set: `"removed":false` and `"snapshot":true`.
+See the next section on [logging](logging.md) for how query options affect output.

 ## Chef Configuration

 Here are example chef cookbook recipes and files for OS X and Linux deployments.